rwxrob/zet/30/README.md

-# Use `realpath` to Get Real Path
+# Use Bash instead of `realpath` to get real path

 Using `realpath` transforms a local path into a full one, or keeps the same path if it is already a full path.

 ```
 some -> /home/rwxrob/some